 What is a Sales Operations Manager?

-A sales operations manager is your resident sales technology expert and a master of efficiency.
-While a sales operations manager might have many roles (which roles continue to expand), at its core, the duties can be summarized as:
+A sales operations manager is your resident sales technology expert and master of efficiency.
+While a sales operations manager might have many roles (which continue to expand), at their core, an operations manager’s duties can be summarized as:

 - Manage CRM data